GonzalezCarol/GonzalezCarol/README.md

 </table>
 </center>

 Hello my name is Carolina Gonzalez and i am from Campinas 🇧🇷, but i was born in Buenos Aires 🇦🇷.
 I am Software Development SSr.
 Analyst at Mercado Livre Brasil 👩‍💻 .
-Actually I have been study CSS3, ReactJS and HTML but i am always open to face new challenges. 😄
+Actually I have been working with CSS3, ReactJS and HTML but i am always open to face new challenges. 😄

 👩‍🎓 Computer Engineer <br>
 👩‍💻 Software Development SSr.
 Analyst at Mercado Livre Brasil<br>